 The Groups tab displays the groups in which the current user is a member.
+Furthermore, you can remove the user's memberships to groups or add new ones as well.

 Rules

 The Rules tab displays all the encryption rules for the user.
 This is a convenient overview of all the encryption rules that are currently valid for a particular user, even if they originate from different groups.